ricardonadao/ricardonadao.github.io/_pages/about.md

 I have been working in the IT industry for more years than care to admit.

-My journey through IT covers Software Development, Security, Network and for the last couple of years Virtualization, mainly VMware was focused.
+My journey through IT covers a lot of skills and roles from Software Development, Security, Network and for the last couple of years Virtualization, mainly VMware technologies.

-I currently work as a VMware Product Engineer [_@Rackspace_](https://www.rackspace.com/).
+After a couple of years working [_@Rackspace_](https://www.rackspace.com/) in the _VMware_ side of the house, the opportunity of moving to [_@VMware_](https://www.vmware.com/) was an hard challenge to refuse.

+Which turns me a  _VMware_ employee since May 2019, I joined the _NEMEA PSO team_ as a _NSX Senior Consultant_.

 The thoughts expressed here do not reflect my current employer in any way.
 {: .notice--success}